 Here is a ZIP Code example.
 After the first number in a ZIP Code is assigned based on the National Area, the USPS assigns the next two numbers according to a city.
-If a region has a main town or city, the USPS will often assign it the first ZIP Codes.
+The USPS often assigns the first ZIP Code to a region's main town or city.
 After that, the ZIP Codes will proceed alphabetically.

 The fourth and fifth digits of the ZIP Code represent the area of the city or town.
 For example, if a letter is received with a ZIP Code of 47722, the USPS can know that it's in Indiana (4), it's in Vanderburgh county (77), and it's in the area of the University of Evansville (22).

-ZIP Codes are not drawn according to state boundaries.
+ZIP Codes aren't drawn according to state boundaries.
 In fact, since they are designed only to increase mailing efficiency, ZIP Codes can and do cross county and state boundaries.
 For example: